Travel Socks and Travel Underwear – Unlike most of our posts where we’ve given multiple options for our favorite dresses, skirts, hats, and jackets.

 That’s right – they make disposable underwear for travel.

-Perhaps the commenter/reviewer with the most helpful disposable underwear review on Amazon said this:
+Perhaps the commentator /reviewer with the most helpful disposable underwear review said this:

 These are a life-saver for people going on extended trips.
 They can be washed and dried several times if you choose to be economical and environmentally conscious.
 They dry much faster than conventional underwear.
 Since they are lighter than conventional panties, they save a small but useful amount of energy by making your suitcase lighter.
 I also find them comfortable.
 I often find conventional panties chafing; these are very kind to my body.